vkoestline/consumer_track_test/README.md

 # consumer_track_test
 ### Technical Assessment for ConsumerTrack
-Technical Test for employment at ConsumerTrack
-What is this?

 # Product Description

-Purpose:​ To demonstrate you have a working knowledge AWS and can present a final product with clear documentation and instructions for use.
+Purpose: To demonstrate you have a working knowledge AWS and can present a final product with clear documentation and instructions for use.

-Expected​ ​Result:​ A user should be able to visit the URL of an Elastic Load Balancer, and it should return some details about the instance behind the load balancer.
+Expected Result: A user should be able to visit the URL of an Elastic Load Balancer, and it should return some details about the instance behind the load balancer.
 As the user refreshes the ELB URL, the load balancer should send the user to another instance in a different Availability Zone, the instance details should be presented to the browser.